Chapter 1: Origins of the Yamaha Synthesizer - Yamaha USA

 Image of Key assigner at work

-It was thus clear that new control technology would be required in order to use a limited number of circuits in a more effective manner.
+It became clear that new control technology was required.
 If, for example, an instrument had eight control circuits, it could generate up to eight polyphonic tones—that is, eight different notes at the same time.
-But if it also had 36 keys in a three octave configuration, this new technology would need to know which of the circuits to trigger in response to the playing of a particular key.
-Our solution was to introduce a device that could assign circuits to keys efficiently, based on the order in which they were played, the total number of keys currently being held down, and other related factors.
+But if it also had 36 keys in a three-octave configuration, new technology was needed to determine which of the circuits to trigger in response to the playing of a particular key.
+Our solution was to introduce a device that could assign circuits to keys based on the order in which they were played, the total number of keys currently being held down, and other related factors.

-This type of device was known as a key assigner, and it can rightly be called the predecessor of today's dynamic voice allocation (DVA) technology.
-Back in the early seventies, when tone generators still relied on analog technology, digital circuitry was already being put to use in these key assigners.
-As such, their adoption was an important milestone in the introduction of digital technology in the analog-synth era.
+This type of device was known as a key assigner, the predecessor of today's dynamic voice allocation (DVA) technology.
+Back in the early seventies, when tone generators still relied on analog technology, digital circuitry was already being used in these key assigners.
+Their adoption was an important milestone in the introduction of digital technology in the analog-synth era.

 Birth of the SY-1